 Wool & Prince Tees

-We practically live in t-shirts so a few solid-color tees are a staple of any travel wardrobe.
-While pricy, we love our Wool & Prince merino wool tees.
+I practically live in t-shirts so a few solid-color tees are a staple of any travel wardrobe.
+While pricy, I love my Wool & Prince merino wool tees.
 These can be worn for multiple days and I don’t have to worry about washing them.

-The have both 100% wool tees and 78% / 22% merino nylon blends.
-We recommend the blend since it’s cheaper, more durable, and requires less care when washing.
+They have both 100% wool tees and 78% / 22% merino nylon blends.
+I recommend the blend since it’s cheaper, more durable, and requires less care when washing.